LeCause/linkgravity_flutter_sdk/FLUTTERFLOW_LOCAL_TESTING.md

 A: No, use your local IP address (e.g., `192.168.1.100`) so mobile devices can connect.

 **Q: Where is the SDK hosted?**
-A: SmartLink SDK is hosted on GitHub: `https://github.com/LeCause/smart-link-flutter-sdk` FlutterFlow automatically fetches from GitHub when using Git dependency.
+A: LinkGravity SDK is hosted on GitHub: `https://github.com/LeCause/linkgravity-flutter-sdk` FlutterFlow automatically fetches from GitHub when using Git dependency.

 **Q: Can I use a different version of the SDK?**